Content

 On top of these symptoms, patients should seek expert help if the side effects of the medications have been too severe to handle or if they have observed some improvement, but they are not fully back to their old selves.

 Have you noticed some of the above symptoms?
-MEDvidi professionals will help to overcome them.
+MEDvidi professionals will provide the best treatment for depression.

 Causes of Treatment-Refractory Depression